rahman-04/First-java-Program/README.md

 # First-java-Program
 This repository contains a simple *Hallo World* program written in Java.
-It is one of the most basic programs to get started with Java programming.
+It is one of the most basic programs to get started with Java programming. here, public- It means this class is access by anywhere. static- it means the method belongs to the class itself not objects of the class. void-it means the method does not return anything. main- It is the name of a method where program execution Starts.
+String[]args- it is an array of String used to take Command line arguments.